How to File an Emergency Bankruptcy Petition

 Emergency Bankruptcy Forms You Must File

-The following documents are the minimum that you must file to start your Chapter 7 case (often called the skeleton petition):
+The following documents are the minimum you must file to start your Chapter 7 case (often called the skeleton petition):

 • The bankruptcy petition.
 The first document includes identifying information and tells the court which bankruptcy chapter you intend to file.
 Learn about the Chapter 7 petition.